 Applying to be a Foster Parent

 Prospective foster parents should contact the Department of Social Development or Christian Social Council offices in their area (see list below for contact information).
-After contacthas been made, a screening process with a social worker and a house visitation will follow.
-Foster parents will then be summoned to appear before the Children’s Court, where the social worker will recommend that a child be placed with the suitable foster parents who have already undergone the screening process.
+After contact has been made a screening process with a social worker and a house visitation will follow.
+Foster parents will then be summoned to appear before the Children’s Court, where the social worker will recommend that a child be placed with the suitable foster parents who have already undergone the screening and training process.